magronp/ncacf/README.md

 ### Testing

-The `test.py` script train the models using optimal hyperparameters and compute the NDCG on the test set for all splits.
+The `test.py` script trains the models using optimal hyperparameters and compute the NDCG on the test set for all splits.
 Similarly to `training_validation.py`, it can be run with several arguments in order to train/test the selected models only.
 For instance: